meliodas-king/DockTra/README.md

 # DockTra
-It is related to docker and travis with Golang
+It is related to docker and travis with Golangs